Andy-zxy-007/degree_course-management-system/README.md

 The data on the university of Adelaide official website are true and valid.
 Data source is from https://calendar.adelaide.edu.au/

-My system environment is Linux-Centos7.6（64bit）---VirtualBox Self-built Linux system
+My system environment is Linux-Centos7.6（64bit）---VirtualBox Self-built Linux system， I have been working as a DBA in China.
+I am familiar with Linux and databases.
+The Operating system environment is installed and configured according to your own preferences.

 Operating system:	Linux-Centos7.6（64bit）
 Server host name:	kill-mysql-2